-- 1. Remove any mineralization and/or obstructions from the seepage weirs as noted during periodic inspections. - 2.
-Maintain the vegetation within the regulatory 25-feet zone beyond the toe and abutments as required by VDCR Dam Safety. - 3.
-Remove the precipitant build-up at the outlets of the toe drains in the seepage collection sump.
+1. Maintain the vegetation within the regulatory 25-feet zone beyond the toe and abutments as required by VDCR Dam Safety.

 5.2 MONITORING ITEMS

 - 1. Continue to monitor the seepage weirs and sump as part of the normal periodic inspection. - 2.
 Continue to monitor the piezometers in the dam and impoundment area.